Some say the world will end in fire,

 When fire and water met each other there was a reaction between the two as to who would win.
 There were some sparks and slowly the fire bowed down.
 This was because there was less and controllable fire where we were parked.
 A happy and satisfied Miss A got an idea.
 She wanted to stop each passing vehicle.
 She would then convince them to pour water on the fire and this way as per her the forest fire would be quickly quenched.
 That day, Little Miss A proved that she had a big and innocent heart.
 She was so naive that she wanted to cease the fire with her brilliant yet not scaleable idea.

 Well, as for me I want Miss A to remain as cool as water (ice) and fierce as fire.
-Since both these elements of nature are very strong and if they are irked they leave no stone unturned and can bring out the worst of calamities.
+Since both these elements of nature are very strong and if irked they leave no stone unturned and can bring out the worst of calamities.
 In a similar manner, I want my daughter to be strong and sought after what is right for her.